 One of the most common misunderstandings in the music business is the notion that being affiliated with a performing rights organization (PRO) such as BMI or ASCAP means you don’t need a publishing administrator.

 That couldn’t be further from the truth; the reality is that these are separate entities performing different tasks with a mutual goal of making sure songwriters are paid.
 Both play an integral role in the career of a songwriter.

-TuneCore’s Music Publishing Administration is a member of all of these societies worldwide.
-We take your songs and register these copyrights directly with all the significant PROs around the world to make sure the money derived from the use of your songs makes its way to your pocket as soon as possible.
+TuneCore Publishing is a member of all of these societies worldwide.
+We take your songs and register these copyrights directly with all the significant PROs, CMOs and MROs around the world to make sure the money derived from the use of your songs makes its way to your pocket as soon as possible.

-What if that same song has one million streams on Spotify across 30 different territories?
+For example: if you get your music on Spotify, what if the same song has one million streams across 30 different territories?

-In fact, without a publishing administrator in can take anywhere from 18 months to multiple years depending on the territory for these royalties to find there way to you if at all!
-Furthermore, without a publishing administrator, US writers specifically are missing out on up to 51% of their publishing income as, without publishing administration, you cannot collect US mechanical royalties.
+In fact, without a publishing administrator it can take anywhere from 18 months to multiple years, depending on the territory, for these royalties to find their way to you if at all!
+Furthermore, without a publishing administrator, US writers specifically are missing out on upto 51% of their publishing income as, without publishing administration, you cannot collect US mechanical royalties.

 A publishing administrator like TuneCore Publishing will register and track songs and collect income for those songs direct at source from hundreds of societies around the world.
 This ensures the money derived from the use of your songs makes its way to your pocket as soon as possible.
 Make sure you collect what’s yours!